Reasons for rejection

 a) a lamp does not operate, or

-b) more than two lamps operate on main beam on a class LE vehicle, or
+b) more than two lamps operate on main beam, or

-e) the centreline of the light beam projects to the right of the vehicle’s centreline or up from the horizontal, or
+c) the centreline of a lamp’s beam projects to the right of the motorcycle’s centreline or up from the horizontal, or

-f) the light beam produces an incorrect beam pattern, is not focused or is reduced or altered, or
+d) the lightbeam produces an incorrect beam pattern, is not focused, or is reduced or altered, or

-g) the lamps are not capable of being switched to dipped beam or turned off from the driver’s seating position, or
+e) the lamps are not capable of being switched to dipped beam or switched off from the driver’s seating position, or

-h) a main-beam headlamp warning device, if fitted as original equipment, does not indicate to the driver that the main-beam headlamps are switched on.
+f) a main-beam headlamp warning device does not indicate to the driver that the main-beam headlamps are switched on.

-16. A device fitted to a vehicle that allows the headlamps to flash alternately:
+13. A device fitted to a motorcycle that allows the headlamps to flash alternately:

 a) does not indicate to the driver that the device is activated, or